Translated by MATCHA_En

 Japanese winters last from December to February.
-Due to the Japanese archipelago having a narrow landmass stretching from north to south, the climate varies in the winter from the warm southern islands to the northern areas which are visited by heavy snows.
-But you can enjoy numerous festivals and events unique to winter, from the end of the year and beginning of the new year.
-Let's take a look.
+Due to the Japanese archipelago's narrow and long shape, the climate varies in the winter: the southern islands are warm to the northern areas receive heavy snow.
+Despite this weather, you can enjoy numerous festivals and events unique to winter.

 Omisoka (New Year’s Eve)

-In Japan, the last day of the month is called misoka, and the last day of the year (December 31st) is called Omisoka.
-Although it's a busy day preparing for the new year, many people take the time to eat toshikoshi soba (buckwheat noodles eaten on New Year's Eve) with their family and await the coming of the near year.
-This custom is done out of wishing for longevity, with the long, thin buckwheat noodles being the symbol of a long, healthy life.
+In Japan, New Year's Eve is called Omisoka.
+Misoka is the last day of any month; December 31 is special as it is the end of the year, resulting in "Omisoka."
+It's a busy day of preparation, but many take the time to eat toshi koshi soba (buckwheat noodles that are eaten on New Year's Eve).
+This is done with family to await the coming of the near year.
+This custom is practiced to wish for longevity, with the long, thin buckwheat noodles being the symbol of a long, healthy life.

 Shrines and temples around Japan also hold New Year's events.
-Inside the shrine, the head Shinto priest burns a fire throughout the night, and performs a great purification (called ooharae in Japanese) which will purify you of your sins and ‘uncleanness’ (a state where the mind is heavy with negativity).
+At Shinto shrines, the head priest burns a fire throughout the night.
+They perform a great purification (called ooharae in Japanese), which is thought to purify you of bad deeds and negativity.

 During the changing of the day, monks at the temple will sound the great bell 108 times.
-The reason why the number 108 was chosen has various theories behind it, including a theory that it represents a year, as well as a theory which says that it is the number of worldly desires (klesha) (*1) of humans.
+The reason why the number 108 was chosen has various theories behind it.
+One theory supposes it represents a year, and one says that it refers to the number of worldly desires (klesha) (*1) of humans.

 *1 Klesha: a Buddhist term that refers to the acts of consciousness which distress, torment, bother and pollute the bodies and soul of humans.